10mm vs. 40 S&W: Which Cartridge Is Better?

 Drum roll, please!

-The 10mm won two sections (trajectory and stopping power), while the 40 S&W won three sections (recoil, self-defense, cost/availability).
+The 10mm won two sections (trajectory and stopping power), while the 40 S&W won three (recoil, self-defense, cost/availability).
 Two sections (accuracy and reloadability) were a draw.

 It’s up to you to determine which areas hold more weight for your situation, but I’ll typically lean toward the 40 S&W in most instances.